 Do You Really Need to Hire a Lawyer?

 Hiring an experienced attorney is better than attempting to navigate through the divorce process alone.
-While the state of South Carolina does not require you to have an attorney, the knowledge and advice of an experienced attorney at Elliot Frazier Law Firm is crucial in protecting your future interests.
+While the state of South Carolina does not require you to have an attorney, the knowledge and advice of an experienced attorney at Elliott Frazier Law Firm is crucial in protecting your future interests.